Honourable Insignia - Regimental Colours, Guidons, and Royal Banners

 Originally the Colour was the rally point, when during the noise and confusion of battle, it was the focal point of the regiment.
 On the verge of ultimate defeat the troops would concentrate around the Colours, which would become the scene of its last defence.
 From such times, records of epic gallantry and acts of heroic self-sacrifice have been associated with the Colours whose safety engendered these acts.

-Two Colours, the Queen’s and Regimental, are carried by all Australian Infantry Regiments, including battalions of the Reserve and by certain training establishments such as the Corps of Staff Cadets and University Regiments.
+Two Colours, the King’s and Regimental, are carried by all Australian Infantry Regiments, including battalions of the Reserve and by certain training establishments such as the Corps of Staff Cadets and University Regiments.
 Guidons are the counterpart of Infantry Colours and are carried by both the Armoured and Aviation Corps.
 Royal Banners are ocassionaly presented as special commemorations or marks of distinction.

 After service Colours were traditionally laid up in sacred or public buildings in order to maintain an atmosphere of veneration.
 Colours are not disposed of or destroyed when their appearance has deteriorated beyond recognition, they were meant to be left to turn to dust as do the bodies of the fallen soldiers who served them.
 This tradition has been alter somewhat in that reverential display often includes conservation to preserve laid up colours as long as practical.
 Many are now displayed flat in sealed cases as part of this endeavour.